About This Blog

 My mother taught me not to place my elbows on the dinner table.
 My third-grade teacher taught me multiplication tables.
 A girl named Sheila taught me how to kiss in high school.

 Of course, my list could ramble on forever—touting the teachings I received from my professors at school, in Europe, and in California.
-And from there I could talk about skills I was taught and learned as my career evolved.
+From there, I could talk about skills I was taught and learned as my career evolved.
 Basically, like you, I’ve been taught and have learned many things.

 The other day I was asked a question, however, that struck a nerve and made me ponder: “Ron, when were you taught to serve?”